 Weekdays: A typical volunteer day would be as follows:

 7.00 AM Breakfast at the volunteer house.

 12.00 PM - 2.00 PM Work at the placement usually ends.
-Volunteers are free to travel back to the volunteer house, go sight seeing, or do some shopping.
+Volunteers are free to travel back to the volunteer house for lunch, go sight seeing, or do some shopping.

 7.00 PM Dinner at the volunteer house.

 Volunteers are accommodated in volunteer houses and can expect to share a room with one to five other volunteers.
 Bedrooms are comprised of single beds and bunk beds with bedding provided.
 You will just need to bring your own towel and toiletries.
 The accommodation is safe and secure with the volunteer houses located in a safe suburb near the community where volunteers work.
 Living is comfortable and the volunteer houses have electricity and running water with Western toilets.